New Orleans – A Big Easy Weekend Getaway

 An evening with friends in New Orleans – Credit Nidhi Sharma

 Since I only had two days in which to see as much of this lovely city as possible, I had to prioritize my time.
 I decided to spend most of my time exploring in and around the French Quarter, and leave most of the farther off places for another time.
 You may want to consider a similar strategy if you are planning a New Orleans weekend.
-If you have another day or two, or I haven’t given you enough things to do, check out this New Orleans Three Day Itinerary, by our friends at Passport and Plates.
-For another great option, you should consider some of the fabulous Day Trips from New Orleans suggested by our friends at The Travel Bunny.
+If you have another day or two, or I haven’t given you enough things to do, we’ll soon be publishing a 5 day New Orleans itinerary, and here is our insanely huge list of things to do in New Orleans, for every type of traveler!

 St Louis Cathedral